2023-2024 Board of Directors

 His conducting teachers include Richard Mathey, C.M.
 Shearer, and Jerry McCoy.

-Dr. Davis graduated magna cum laude from Ball State University in 2016, receiving a Doctorate of Arts in Music degree.
+Dr. Davis graduated magna cum laude from Ball State University in 2016, receiving a Doctor of Arts in Music degree.
 His doctoral dissertation covers original research about the best practices in group creativity in the choral setting.
 As a conductor, vocalist, and instrumentalist, he has performed from South America to Singapore.
 He is a devoted husband and father to three children.